integreat-io/integreat-transporter-mongodb/README.md

 the definition file and this makes the chance of it being e.g. commited to a git repo, much higher.

+#### Heartbeat

+**Experimental:** By setting a number on the `throwAfterFailedHeartbeatCount` option, the transporter will throw after the number of heartbeat failures you specify.
+The counter will reset for every sucessful heartbeat, so if `throwAfterFailedHeartbeatCount` is `3`, it will throw when after three heartbeat failures in a row.

+The point of this is to allow the server to restart after loosing contact with MongoDb.

 ### Running the tests

 The tests can be run with `npm test`.